ktor-doc-jp/ktor-doc-jp/advanced/utilities.md

 Ktor exposes a few extension methods for parsing and generating url-encoded strings (`application/x-www-form-urlencoded`).

-URL-encoded strings looks like this: `param=value&other=hi`.
+URL-encoded strings look like: `param=value&other=hi`.

 ### Parsing:
 {: #url-encoded-parse}

-There is an extension method for `String` that allows to get a parsed `Parameters` object from it.
+There is an extension method for `String` that allows you to get a parsed `Parameters` object from it.
 You can limit the maximum number of parsed parameters with the optional `limit` parameter.

 ```kotlin
 fun String.parseUrlEncodedParameters(defaultEncoding: Charset = Charsets.UTF_8, limit: Int = 1000): Parameters